News Part of the AUTHREX Application Set: one Kernel architecture, six application profiles

 Govern whether an autonomous cyber-reasoning system is allowed to apply a patch to a given target, scaled by how critical that target is.
 No jargon: decide if the robot defender is allowed to touch the real thing, or only the test copy.

 Today, autonomous patching is either gated by blanket human review (slow, defeating the speed advantage) or ungated (dangerous on critical systems).
-There is no criticality-aware authority layer that keeps the speed where it is safe and inserts a human where it is not.
+In the public sources reviewed for this project, no directly comparable criticality-aware authority layer was identified that preserves automated speed on lower-criticality targets while introducing accountable human review for higher-criticality actions.
+Proprietary, classified, unreleased, or poorly documented capabilities cannot be excluded.

 Treating the cyber-reasoning system as a black box and governing only its action, plus screening for finding/action inconsistency (the signature of a poisoned system) and setting authority by target criticality.
 The defender's speed is preserved on low-criticality targets and bounded on high-criticality ones.